canonical/landscape-charm/README.md

     $ vim license-file   # Put the license text in this file
     $ vim repo-file      # Put the URL part of an APT sources.list line here

+Change the passwords used in the landscape-deployments.yaml file in the "monitoring_password" and "landscape-password" keys to new values:

+    $ vim landscape-deployments.yaml

 Now we are ready to deploy (the -v, -d, -W flags are optional, but nice).
 The "landscape" deployer target is the one you should start with.
 It uses 6 machines plus the juju bootstrap node: